jorshbag/project-voltron/README.md

 This simple project is meant to display the skills necessary to perform as an Infrastructure Autoamation Engineer.

+Deliverables include a working haproxy and nginx cluster, aws VPC, and all security groups for full HTTPS access to the deployment.

 ## Requirements
 * Homebrew (for Mac users)
   * Please see http://brew.sh to install